alexcarchiar/bank/Documentation/Documentation.md

 This module contains all the classes and helper functions needed in order to correctly manage a banking system.
 I am probably also going to put here all the functions that are more specific to this banking system, that is, the functions to make money transfers, open accounts and everything else.

+#### Area

+class Area(code, address, city, email, pec).
+All the attributes are the ones found in Area table (see the 2.
+Relational Database in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(Area) is called)
+- class string representation used to have a quick representation of Area's attributes (it is shorter than string format)

 #### Branch

 class Branch(code, address, city, email, telephone, area, pec, type).